How to Remove Your Record from CourtListener | The Discoverability Company

 This is not limited to criminal cases.
 Civil lawsuits, family court matters, bankruptcy filings, and even cases where you were a witness can all appear.
 The record does not need to be recent to cause problems.
 We have seen decades-old cases surface on CourtListener and create issues for people applying for jobs, seeking housing, or building professional relationships.

-How to Request Removal from CourtListener
+How to request removal from CourtListener

 Step one: go to CourtListener.com and search for your name.
 Find the specific case page or pages that reference you.
 Copy the full URL of each page you want removed.